Fan blade

 The challenge

-The overall size of the component, sometimes beyond 1.5 meters, in combination with the small tolerances on the root form, puts demands on selecting the right technology, probes, or sensors.
+The overall size of the component, sometimes beyond 1.5 meters, in combination with the small tolerances on the root form, demands that the right technology, probes, or sensors be selected.

 Our solution

-The ZEISS solutions are complementary and can be used with tactile CMMs or ATOS ScanBox.
+The ZEISS solutions, known for their versatility, are complementary and can be effectively used with tactile CMMs or ATOS ScanBox, providing a comprehensive set of tools for the task at hand.

 • Final validation

-Regulatory and OEM requirements like AS9102 or AS13003 are necessary, stringent and comprehensive to fulfil.
+Regulatory and OEM requirements like AS9102 or AS13003 are comprehensive and stringent, demanding our utmost attention and adherence.

 The challenge

-Fan blades are often deemed critical parts due to the impact if they fail in service, as such, the validation requirements to demonstrate airworthiness are some of the most demanding in the engine.
+Fan blades are often deemed critical parts due to the impact they would have if they failed in service; as such, the validation requirements to demonstrate airworthiness are some of the most demanding in the engine.

 Our solution

-• High-accuracy tactile, optical and microscopy solutions to fulfil thousands of characteristics necessary to validate
+• High-accuracy tactile, optical, and microscopy solutions to fulfill thousands of characteristics necessary to validate.

-• ZEISS Quality Suite helps to compile the results in an effective way
+• ZEISS Quality Suite helps to compile the results effectively.

-• Specific software like Blade Inspect Pro enables to qualify every characteristic on part drawings or other standards in an efficient manner
+• Specific software like ZEISS INSPECT Airfoil efficiently qualifies every characteristic on part drawings or other standards.

 Composite fan blades